jsindorf/jsindorf.github.io/_pages/graduate/grad_projects.md

   - image_path: /_pages/graduate/EEE598RL/ur5.PNG
     alt: "placeholder image 2"
     #title: "EEE598 RL title"
     excerpt: 'Reinforcement Learning (RL) reduces the mathematical complexity of robotic tasks such as reaching by rewarding or penalizing a system through a series of training tasks.
-This project improves the reproducibility of a RL project revolving around real reaching tasks with a UR5 arm.
-Overall, two methods of RL were applied to the UR5, being trust region policy optimization (TRPO) and proximal policy optimization (PPO).
+This project improves the reproducibility of an RL project revolving around real reaching tasks with a UR5 arm.
+Overall, two methods of RL were applied to the UR5: trust region policy optimization (TRPO) and proximal policy optimization (PPO).
 These then trained in real time on the UR5 hardware, successfully training the UR5 arm to reach specific points in a 2D space optimally. <br><br>
     Course: EEE598: Reinforcement Learning (Fall 2021) <br>
     Project Type: Collaborative/Team <br>
    **Keywords**: Reinforcement Learning, Python, UR5, Ubuntu, Virtual Machine, Github, Docker <br><br>